NadimSalameh/NadimSalameh/README.md

 ### :man_technologist: About Me :💻I am a  Data Scientist from Lebanon living in Berlin-Germany.

-- :telescope: I am looking for a Data Science Job.
+- :telescope: I am looking for a job in Data Science.

 - :seedling: Exploring Machine Learning, Deep Learning and requirements needed for a Data Scientist.